deanmcniven/ansible-git/README.md

 * `git_ignore_additional_patterns`: Additional patterns to add to the global gitignore file
 * `git_install_meld`: Controls whether to install meld as the diff tool, Defaults to true
 * `git_autocrlf`: If defined, sets the autocrlf flag to the value of the variable
+* `git_use_keychain`: If defined, configures git to use the system keychain for storing credentials.
+Defaults to false